You Never Get a Second Chance to Make a First Impression

 - Prepare and Set Up Their Work Area.
 Nothing means more to your employee than walking in on their first day and having their desk or workstation set up with things like a computer, phone, pens, paper, office supplies, phone directory listing and the basics.
 If you walked in on your first day and had to load software onto your computer and set up your email, how would that make you feel?

 - Communicate Company and Workplace Policies.
 Potential confusion or problems can easily be prevented by effectively communicating your company's workplace policies to new employees.
 This includes things like dress code, time off requests, holidays, conduct guidelines and email policies.
 If your company has ‘casual Fridays', that's an important piece of information for your new hires to know!
 The easiest and most effective way to communicate your policies is through an employee handbook.
-Don't have a handbook?
-You can download a FREE sample employee handbook which you can customize for your company.

 - Make Introductions.
 Sending out a communication about new employees is a best practice for any company.
 It keeps everyone informed and makes your new hire feel welcome.
 Taking them on a tour of the facility to meet people or suggesting that employees stop by and introduce themselves is always a nice touch.
 Having current employees find out about a new employee a month after they started isn't necessarily the best approach.